pyca/pyopenssl/CONTRIBUTING.rst

 requests to the main pyOpenSSL repository, ``pyca/pyopenssl``.
 These pull requests should satisfy the following properties:

-- Pull requests that involve code must follow the `Twisted Coding Standard`_.
-For example, ``methodNamesLikeThis``, three empty lines between module-level elements, and two empty lines between class-level elements.
+- Code should mostly follow `PEP 8`_, especially in the "do what code around you does" sense.
+One notable way pyOpenSSL code differs, for example, is that there should be three empty lines between module-level elements, and two empty lines between class-level elements.
+Methods and functions are named in ``snake_case``.
+Follow OpenSSL naming for callables whenever possible is preferred.
 - Pull requests that introduce code must test all new behavior they introduce, as well as previously untested or poorly tested behavior that they touch.